Taming the Long-Tail: Efficient Reasoning RL Training with Adaptive Drafter

 \subsection{Adaptive SD Manager}

 \textbf{Tree-based Drafting}.
 Unlike linear drafting, which processes a single sequence, tree-based drafting extends this single-branch paradigm by enabling parallel exploration of multiple speculative paths.
 Following~\cite{SpecInfer, Eagle2}, we build the candidate tree based on the draft model's confidence score (token probability), as illustrated in Figure~\ref{figure_tree_decoding}.
 Starting from the input prompt ("Climate"), the draft model predicts potential next tokens.
 The tree-based approach explores the \texttt{topK} most likely options at each step (e.g., \texttt{topK}=2 yields "change" and "control"), and this branching continues for \texttt{Draft\_Depth} steps, creating a tree of candidate sequences.
 Finally, the \texttt{Tokens\_to\_Verify}=8 highest-confidence tokens within the tree are chosen and submitted to the target model for parallel verification.
-By exploring and verifying multiple potential sequences simultaneously, tree-based drafting substantially increases the number of accepted tokens per verification step, thereby improving overall generation throughput with more effective utilization of parallel compute resources.
+By exploring and verifying multiple potential sequences simultaneously, tree-based drafting substantially increases the number of accepted tokens per verification step, thereby improving overall generation throughput and GPU utilization.

 \textbf{Adaptivity is Necessary}.
 While the SD is primarily designed to accelerate the long-tail stage, we observe that SD can also deliver speedups at moderate batch sizes (Table~\ref{tab:results:sd_bs}).
 However, this requires adaptive adjustment of SD strategies according to the decoding batch size and workload characteristics.
 Prior work~\cite{Eagle1,Eagle2,HASS} mainly focuses on batchsize=1 scenarios, which limits its applicability in real-world scenarios.
 RL rollout naturally involve highly dynamic batch sizes: they begin large and then shrink rapidly as short responses complete.
 Static SD strategies are therefore both inefficient and unsafe, as they may cause Out-of-Memory (OOM) failures under large batches.
 To address this, the Adaptive SD Manager continuously tunes SD parameters—choosing safe strategies to prevent OOM, maximizing throughput by learning effective strategies for each workload, and balancing speculative gains against computational overhead.
 In addition, to handle large batch sizes where SD offers little benefit, it employs an elastic mechanism that activates SD only when the remaining request count drops below a configurable threshold (default: 32).